 Lightsong nodded.
 “Why would anyone need a secret tunnel to the barracks?
 Any God can go there whenever he wants.”

 Llarimar shook his head, and they continued down the tunnel.
 Sure enough, after a short time walking, they arrived at a trap door which--when pushed up--led into one of the dark, Lifeless warehouses.
-Lightsong shivered, looking out at the endless rows of legs, barely illuminated by the lantern down below.
+Lightsong shivered, looking out at the endless rows of legs, barely illuminated by his lantern.
 He pulled his head back in, closed the trap door, then followed the tunnel around a bit more.

 “It goes in a square,” he said quietly.

-“With doors up into each of the Lifeless barracks,” Llarimar said.
+“With doors up into each of the Lifeless barracks I’ll bet,” Llarimar said.
 He reached out, taking a piece of dirt and crumbling it between his fingers.
 “This tunnel seems newer than the one we were in up above.”

 Lightsong nodded.
 “We should keep moving,” he said.
 “Those guards in Mercystar’s palace know we’re down here.
 I don’t know who they’ll tell, but I’d rather finish exploring before we get chased out.”

 Llarimar shivered at that thought.
 However, they walked back up the steep tunnel to the main one they’d left behind.
-Lightsong still felt life down the tunnel, but he chose the other branch at the side, exploring it a bit.
-However, it soon became apparent that this one branched and twisted numerous times.
+Lightsong still felt life down a side tunnel, but he chose the other branch, exploring it a bit.
+However, it soon became apparent that this one diverged and twisted numerous times.

-“Tunnels to the other palaces,” he guessed, poking at a wooden structure used to hold the shaft open.
+“Tunnels to some of the other palaces,” he guessed, poking at a wooden structure used to hold the shaft open.
 “Old.”

 Llarimar nodded.